ash-project/ash/usage-rules.md

 end
 ```

-To require BOTH conditions in that exmaple, you would use `forbid_unless` for the first condition:
+To require BOTH conditions in that example, you would use `forbid_unless` for the first condition:

 ```elixir
 # CORRECT - This requires BOTH conditions